 First of all, you need to understand altitude, and what effect the lack of oxygen has on the body.
 This alone is the number one reason why people are not successful on the mountain.
-The success rate on Kilimanjaro ranges between 50% – 60% overall.
+The success rate on Kilimanjaro ranges between 55% – 65% overall.
 On a peak that is not technical, why would so few be making it to the top?
 Answering this question is simple.
 The reason so many people do not make the summit is because they are not allowing enough time to acclimatize when going to those heights.
 It takes a long time to acclimatize to low oxygen environments.
 In our opinion and from watching thousands of people on Kilimanjaro we high recommend a minimum of 8 days.
 We have also developed our own unique itinerary that offers 95% success and 100% on most trips.

 What we are trying to achieve on Kilimanjaro is gathering enough red blood cells in the body to carry more oxygen around the body.
 This will help to keep the body functioning while we move higher on the mountain.
 Above 5,500m/ 18,000 feet, you move into the lower realm of the death zone.
 Nothing lives, survives or can stay long term above this height.
-It is a potentially dangerous place to be.
+It is a potentially dangerous place to be with minimal acclimatization.

 Spend Enough Time on the Mountain

 Ian has personally climbed Kilimanjaro over 35+ times.
 He has done so over 5, 6, 7 and 8 days.
 After years of running different trips and routes up the mountain, we have come to the conclusion that the only way to climb Kilimanjaro is over 8 days.
 Check out our unique itinerary.
 If you want to have a safe and successful summit of the mountain, you have to have a minimum of 8 days in order to do so.
 Any less than this will not give your body enough time to acclimatize to the lack of oxygen.
 The reason people try and climb the mountain in less days is simply because of cost.
 The more days you spend on the mountain, the more expensive it is.
 However, if you are taking on this once and a lifetime trip to Tanzania, why not give yourself the best chance!
+Learn more.

 Train for the Terrain

 The next most important aspect of how difficult you find the Kilimanjaro climb is your training.
 You are going to be walking, on uneven, up and down hill terrain for 8 days.
 These days will be a minimum of 4 hours of walking and a maximum of 14 hours!
 You MUST come prepared for this.
 On the summit night, if you are on one of our trips and start from Kosovo Camp 4,900m/ 16,076 feet.
-You will be walking up almost 1,000m/ 3,280 feet at extreme altitude.
+You will be walking up almost 1,000m/ 3,280 feet at high altitude.
 Then, you still have to continue down from the summit 5,895m/ 19,341 feet all the way to Mweka Camp, which is at 3,100m/ 10,170 feet.
-This is a huge amount of terrain to cover in one day both uphill and downhill.
-This is a very challenging day and you must ome prpared for it.
+This is a huge amount of elevation to cover in one day both uphill and downhill.
+This is a very challenging day and you must come prepared for it.
 CLICK HERE for some training advice.

 What Training you Need to Do